 Previously, I went over a surface-level introduction to shopping bots.
 Now ask yourself, do you want to be a grinch bot user?
 If you’re looking for sneaker copping bots specifically, feel free to check out The Best Bot for Sneakers and Sneaker Proxies for Copping.

-Yes, they are also known as e-commerce bots.
+Yes, they are also known as e-commerce bots or grinch bot.
 Also, last time I referred to them as automated purchase bots.
 However, ‘tis the season, so let’s embrace that nickname for now.
 Besides, chances are high that part of the reason you’re here is due to you embracing the ol’ adage, ‘if you can’t beat ‘em, join ‘em’.
 Or you’re here out of sheer curiosity, which is equally valid.

 I won’t be covering cook group or virtual server recommendations in this article.
 For those unaware; a cook group is a botter community, often on Discord, that shares information with each other for a membership fee.
 They’ll provide pointers on what bots to use, how to set them up, information on upcoming hot product releases, and so on.